-- When a person's opinions are inconsistent over time we might be inclined to dismiss everything they say. - This should not be the case.
+- When a person's opinions are inconsistent over time (or inconsistent with their behavior, as in the tu quoque "argument"), we might be inclined to dismiss everything they say. - This should not be the case.
 People change their minds from time to time, and sometimes do not themselves follow what they know to be good advice.
-Unless a person is much more inconsistent than would be regarded as normal, inconsistency is not an independent reason to reject their claims.
+Inconsistency is not an independent reason to reject their claims.